 Lamar Jackson is the starting quarterback for the NFL team Baltimore Ravens.
 The young quarterback is one of the best in the league right now.
 His throwing is very potent and it is coupled with the unique threat of his speed as a rusher.
 He is recorded to have completed a 40-yard dash in 4.34 seconds.
-He holds the record for most games with a perfect passer rating in the same season (2), which he achieved in the 2019 season.
+He holds the record for most games with a perfect passer rating in the same season (2), which he achieved in the 2019 season when he also won MVP, becoming the fourth African-American quarterback and only the second unanimous MVP.
 This record is tied with Ben Roethlisberger.

 The dual-threat quarterback entered the 2018 NFL Draft.
 While many pundits recommended that he switch to wide receiver, Jackson was adamant about playing as a quarterback.
+He declined to run drills such as the 40-yard dash during the NFL Scouting Combine, to focus on displaying his passing skills.
+Jackson reportedly clocked in a 4.34 40-yard dash time in 2017 at Louisville which would have been the fastest time in NFL history for a quarterback.
 The Baltimore Ravens drafted Lamar Jackson as pick number 32 of Round 1 of the 2018 Draft.
 He was the fifth quarterback to be selected in the draft.
 Running back Saquon Barkley, cornerback Denzel Ward, and quarterback Mike White are some of the prominent names who were drafted along with Jackson in 2018.

 Jackson signed a rookie contract with the Baltimore Ravens when he was drafted by them in 2018.
 His first appearance came as a relief for quarterback Joe Flacco, in a match against the Buffalo Bills.
 He made his debut as a starter against the Cincinnati Bengals where he made a franchise record for most rushing yards by a quarterback (117) in a single game.
 Jackson became the team's starting quarterback quickly after he began his rookie season as a backup.
 In his rookie season, Jackson became the youngest quarterback to start a playoff game.
 He also led the team to the AFC North division title.
 In his first full season as a starter, Jackson set a record for the most rushing yards by a quarterback in the 2019 season.
 He also led the league table with 36 touchdown passes.
 He was awarded the 2019 NFL’s Most Valuable Player for his tremendous skills and extraordinary performance in the 2019 season, making him the second-youngest player to achieve this feat, and only the second player to receive a unanimous selection for the award.